 To avoid these traps and to make our promise of Advanced Software Made Simple a reality, the LANSA platform is based on four key elements:

-The only way to create a software development platform that would truly respond quickly and easily to change was to implement what we call a repository-based architecture.
-The LANSA software development platform is supplied with an integral meta data repository, unlike other software development environments that either have no equivalent or can only offer something as an after-thought.
-The repository is where you define metadata, which is the name given to the set of data that describes and gives information about other data.
-Storing definitions and rules in a central location – external from any code – dramatically shrinks the lifetime maintenance burden of a system and eliminates duplication.
+The LANSA software development platform is supplied with an integral Business Rules Engine.
+The Engine is where you define metadata, (data that describes other data).
+Storing definitions, rules and visualisations in a central location – external from any code – dramatically shrinks the maintenance burden of a system and eliminates duplication.